 On January 1, 2015, we completed the acquisition of Novartis Animal Health (Novartis AH).
 Additionally, on October 1, 2015, Bristol-Myers Squibb Company and E.R.
-Squibb (collectively, BMS) transferred to us their commercialization rights with respect to Erbitux[®] in the United States (U.S.) and Canada (collectively, North America) through a modification of our existing arrangement.
+Squibb (collectively, BMS) transferred to us their commercialization rights with respect to Erbitux® in the United States (U.S.) and Canada (collectively, North America) through a modification of our existing arrangement.
+We also had an immaterial acquisition of a business in April 2016.
 These transactions were accounted for as business combinations under the acquisition method of accounting.
 See Note 4 for additional information related to the Erbitux arrangement.
 The assets acquired and liabilities assumed were recorded at their respective fair values as of the acquisition date in our consolidated financial statements.
 The determination of estimated fair value required management to make significant estimates and assumptions.
 The excess of the purchase price over the fair value of the acquired net assets, where applicable, has been recorded as goodwill.
-The results of operations of these acquisitions are included in our consolidated condensed financial statements from the date of acquisition.
+The results of operations of these acquisitions are included in our consolidated condensed financial statements from the dates of acquisition.

-In addition to the acquisitions of businesses, we also acquired an asset in development in the first quarter of 2015, which is further discussed in this note below in Product and Other Acquisitions.
-Upon acquisition, the acquired in-process research and development (IPR&D) related to this product was immediately written off as an expense because the product had no alternative future use.
-There were acquired IPR&D charges of \$256.0 million for the three months ended March 31, 2015 which included the transaction discussed below in Product and Other Acquisitions and the upfront fee of \$200.0 million related to tanezumab.
+In addition to the acquisitions of businesses, we also acquired assets in development in the six months ended June 30, 2015, which are further discussed in this note below in Asset Acquisitions.
+Upon acquisition, the acquired in-process research and development (IPR&D) related to these products was immediately written off as an expense because the products had no alternative future use.
+For the six months ended June 30, 2016, we recorded no acquired IPR&D charges.
+There were acquired IPR&D charges of \$80.0 million and \$336.0 million for the three and six months ended June 30, 2015, respectively.
+The 2015 charges included the transactions discussed below in Asset Acquisitions and the upfront fee of \$200.0 million related to tanezumab.
 See Note 4 for additional information related to the tanezumab arrangement.
-For the three months ended March 31, 2016, we recorded no acquired IPR&D charges.